1/1st Denbighshire Hussars: Jerusalem

 While the mounted troops pursued the beaten enemy, 74th (Y) Division paused and re-equipped with winter clothing for the next phase of the campaign.
 By 25 November the division was about four days' march behind the fighting line, but it was brought up for the advance into the Judaean Hills towards Jerusalem.
 The Turks launched strong counter-attacks on 27 and 28 November, and 74th (Y) Division began arriving to reinforce the position on 29 November, 231st Bde having marched 12 out of the previous 18 hours.
 Coming under 52nd (L) Division the brigade took over scattered positions from the remnants of 8th Mounted Brigade, 24th RWF filling the gap across to the neighbouring 60th (2/2nd London) Division, so it took little part in the confused fighting on 29/30 November.
 Although.
 25th RWF temporarily captured the hilltop village of Foqa and 24th Welsh briefly recaptured Et Tire next morning, the positions were untenable and they were compelled to fall back to the high ground and begin building a defensive line of stone sangars.
 231st and 229th Bdes had difficulty forming a solid defensive front in the confused country.
 However, on 8 December the EEF launched its final attack on Jerusalem.
 74th (Y) Division's surprise attack on a narrow front was supported by flanking fire from 231st Bde in the Nebi Samwil defences (confused by the fact that there were also Turkish machine guns concealed in the ruined village).
 Next day Jerusalem surrendered and the division was then engaged in road-making for most of the month while the EEF defended Jerusalem against Turkish counter-attacks.
 74th (Y) Division resumed its advance on the morning of 27 December, led by 229th Bde.
 24th RWF then took up the attack at 10.15, having concentrated in the Wadi Salman in front of Beit Duqqu during the night.
 One company captured Kh.
 Dreihemeh while two others attacked Hill 2450 and succeeded in reaching the crest.
-However, nether group could get beyond the summits, and each was enfiladed by fire from the enemy on the reverse slope of the other feature.
+However, neither group could get beyond the summits, and each was enfiladed by fire from the enemy on the reverse slope of the other feature.
 The companies on Hill 2450 were attacked again and again, and forced slightly down the hill.
 During the afternoon a second assault was delivered after an artillery bombardment, but the Turkish machine guns on Kh.
 Dreihemeh swept the crest of Hill 2450 and the attempt failed.
 The positions were held until 22.00 when 24th RWF, having suffered heavy casualties, was relieved by 24th Welsh.
 Next morning 229th and 231st Bdes worked their way forwards on the other hills, splitting the enemy fire; 231st Bde was withdrawn into reserve by the end of 8 December.
 By 31 December the EEF had established a strong defence line covering Jerusalem.
 The division then went into reserve and resumed roadbuilding.